vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Feb 14 01:53:34 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Mon Feb 15 01:53:36 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER